curretage/passgen/README.md

 •   Simple command-line interface.

-# was created using ai
+# was created with the help of